Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Methodology

 \mysection{VointMax} We define $\operatorname{VointMax}$ as max-pooling on the visible view-features along the views dimension of the voint $\widehat{\mathbf{x}}$.
 For all $ i \in 1,2,...,N$ and $j \in 1,2,...,M$,

 \mysection{VointConv} We define the convolution operation $h_{\text{V}} :~ \mathbb{R}^{N \times M \times d} \rightarrow \mathbb{R}^{N \times M \times d^{'}} $ as any learnable function that operates on the Voint space with shared weights on all the Voints and has the view-features input size $d$ and outputs view-features of size $d^{'}$ and consists of $l_V$ layers.
-Examples of this VointConv operation include the following operations applied \textit{only} on the visible view-features: a shared MLP, a graph convolution, and a graph attention.
-We detail these operations later in \secLabel{\ref{sec:variants}}, which result in different non-exhaustive variants of VointNet.
+A simple example of this VointConv operation is the shared MLP applied \textit{only} on the visible view-features.
+We provide further details for such operations in \secLabel{\ref{sec:variants}}, which result in different non-exhaustive variants of VointNet.